 If you notice any of the following signs, it’s time to call a professional plumber:

-If your sinks, toilets, or other plumbing fixtures are slow to drain, it could be a sign of a clog in your sewer line.
+If your sinks, toilets, or other plumbing fixtures are slow to drain, it could be a sign of a clog in your sewer line and in need of a sewer rodding or hydro jetting service.

 Foul odors near your plumbing fixtures could indicate a problem with your sewer line.

-If sewage is backing up into your home or business, it’s time to call a professional plumber immediately.
+If sewage is backing up into your home or business, it’s time to call a nearby plumber immediately.
 Sewage backups can cause water damage, foul odors, and health hazards.

 Conclusion